cnr-ibf-pa/hbp-bsp-issues/README.md

 Is the issue a bug or a feature request?

-### Green: Use case
+### Green: Use case group

+To determine what use case group the ticke belongs to.
+Only to be used if no 'blue' classification fits.

+### Blue: Use Case

 To determine what use case the ticke belongs to

 ## Milestones

 Milestones are used to prioritize the issues.
-Major milestones start with **MS** and have a due date.
+Major milestones contain the month as due date.
 There are two other milestones to collect issues which are not yet assigned to a major milestone

+### SGA2

+Every task that is scheduled for SGA2

 ### Next Tasks

 Important tasks that will be worked on in a milestone soon.

-### Other Tasks
+### Minor Tasks

 Less important tasks that will be worked on at a later time.